awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-values-specify.md

 Amazon S3 doesn't process cookies, and forwarding cookies to the origin reduces cacheability\.
 For cache behaviors that are forwarding requests to an Amazon S3 origin, choose **None** for **Forward Cookies**\.

-For more information about forwarding cookies to the origin, go to [Caching Content Based on Cookies](Cookies.md)\.
+For more information about forwarding cookies to the origin, go to [Caching content based on cookies](Cookies.md)\.

 ### Whitelist Cookies<a name="DownloadDistValuesWhitelistCookies"></a>